Deesick/deesick.github.io/_posts/2025-12-03-Redelegate.md

 ## Overview

 Redelegate is a hard Windows AD machine that opens with Anonymous FTP exposure, leaking a KeePass database that leads to a valid local MSSQL login.
-Using that foothold to enumerate domain accounts reveals a weakly protected user, Marie.Curie, who holds ForceChangePassword rights over Helen.Frost.
+Using that foothold to enumerate domain accounts reveals a weakly protected user, `marie.curie`, who holds **ForceChangePassword** rights over `helen.frost`.
 Once Helen is compromised, her membership in Remote Management Users grants direct WinRM access to the domain controller.
-Helen also has the rare **SeEnableDelegationPrivilege** and full control over the `FS01$` computer object, allowing the attacker to reset its password, configure constrained delegation, and ultimately impersonate a privileged account to perform a DCSync and take the domain.
+Helen also has **SeEnableDelegationPrivilege** and **GenericAll** over the `FS01$` computer object, allowing the attacker to reset its password, configure constrained delegation, and ultimately impersonate a privileged account to perform a DCSync and take the domain.

 ---
 ## Recon